vygr/ChrysaLisp/docs/lisp/iteration.md

 `(reduce-rev)` are macros that assume the index values cover the full extent of a sequence and take that sequence as an argument, they allow an optional initial item.

+The function being called can access the current index value by use of the '(!)' function !
+Very useful !

 ```lisp
 (map + '(1 2 3) '(6 7 8) '(1 7 6))